w3c/WebPlatformWG/WorkMode.md

 The WG's Charter defines the [Patent Policy for this group](//www.w3.org/2015/10/webplatform-charter.html#patentpolicy):

-:This Working Group operates under the [//www.w3.org/Consortium/Patent-Policy-20040205/ W3C Patent Policy] (5 February 2004 Version).
+:This Working Group operates under the [W3C Patent Policy](//www.w3.org/Consortium/Patent-Policy-20040205/) (5 February 2004 Version).
 To promote the widest adoption of Web standards, W3C seeks to issue Recommendations that can be implemented, according to this policy, on a Royalty-Free basis.<br/><br/>For more information about disclosure obligations for this group, please see the [//www.w3.org/2004/01/pp-impl/ W3C Patent Policy Implementation].

 A consequence of the group's Patent Policy is that, although comments from non-WG participants are welcome, in general, specific input contributions for the group's specifications from non-WG participants are not permitted.
 See the W3C Patent Policy FAQ titled [//www.w3.org/2003/12/22-pp-faq.html#non-participants ''How should Working Groups handle contributions from non-participants (e.g., meeting guests or on public lists)?''] for more information about contributions from non-WG participants.
-Non-WG participants may contribute to the group's specifications if they have agreed to the terms in [//www.w3.org/2004/01/pp-impl/42538/nmlc ''Licensing commitments from non-W3C Members''].
+Non-WG participants may contribute to the group's specifications if they have agreed to the terms in [''Licensing commitments from non-W3C Members''](//www.w3.org/2004/01/pp-impl/42538/nmlc).

 == Meetings?
 What Meetings? ==